Perry Orchestras Handbook 2020-2021

 Individual Playing tests will be given once per quarter throughout the school year and will function also as chair placements for each orchestral section.
 The playing test may be comprised of scales and excerpts from the current repertoire.
 The tests may be digitally recorded or observed live at the discretion of the orchestra director.
 In class playing quizzes may be given periodically and may or may not be announced.
 A student grade will not be determined by comparing an individual playing with that of other orchestra members; it will be based entirely on his/her own effort and progress as they relate to their musical potentials and aptitudes.
 In addition to being graded, students will be seated according to how well they perform comparing with others in their section and/or with a consideration of what is the best for the orchestra.
 Seating within a section will freeze approximately one to three weeks before each major performance.
 Chair rotation will also be part of the orchestra class seating practice.

 During the grading period playing test may be retaken once for a better grade.
 It will be student’s responsibility to arrange a time with the orchestra director to come in before or after school to make up missed tests or retake a test.
 A zero will be scored for missed test until it is made up.
-Seating will not be changed on the basis of a retake test.
+Concert seating will not be changed on the basis of a retake test.

 All grades close one week prior to the end of a quarter.
 No test may be made up or retaken after this date.
 Competition is a part of life, but it is not the only part; enjoy the challenges, celebrate the successes and learn from your mistakes.